mbhuiyanst/Reinforcement_Learning_GNN/README.md

 H(l+1)=f(H(l),A)

+The Adjacency Matrix is binary with 1 denoting the presence of a edge between the nodes that are given by the respective matrix indices.
+A 0 denotes the absence of an edge.
+Each node is connected to itself.
+The matrix is binary as the graph under consideration is non-directional and non-weighted.

 How GNN used to extract the feature of Graph Nodes

 Message Passing Neural Networks (MPNNs) are a type of neural network designed for processing graph-structured data.
 The basic idea behind MPNNs is to iteratively update the hidden states of nodes in a graph by passing and aggregating information between neighboring nodes.
 This enables the network to capture complex relationships and patterns within the graph.